Question 1:

 Answer 5:

-Using the windows IDE select Options/Project Options and choose include directories.
+Using the Forcheck IDE select Options/Preferences to set absolute include paths for all projects.
+Select Options/Project Options and choose include directories to set relative include paths for the current project.
 Using the Windows command line specify /IP:dir_list.
-The option on Unix is -I dir_list.
-Multiple paths can be specified separating them by a ";"
+For the Linux command line specify -I dir_list.
+Multiple paths can be separated by a ";"

 Question 6: